Welcome to Archdesk. Before you start using the system it is essential that you understand how it works in general.

 YOUR ROLE 👤 If you are a person responsible for materials procurement:

-- Check the materials
+- Check the materials that need to be ordered.

 - When the tender processes are complete, create Purchase Orders in Archdesk and send them directly to the Suppliers.